iam-mourya/Terraform/Aws_New_Instance/README.md

-# Terraform file to create new instance in AWS
+# Basic Terraform file to create new instance in AWS